-3-14 Sensor Break Alarm
+3-13 Sensor Break Alarm

-Alarm 1 or alarm 2 can be configured as a sensor break alarm by selecting SENB $[\underline{5Enb}]$ for A1FN or A2FN.
-If alarm 2 is required as a sensor break alarm, then AL2 should be selected for OUT2.
+Alarm 1 or alarm 2 can be configured as a sensor break alarm by selecting SENB SEnb for A1FN or A2FN.
 The sensor break alarm is activated as soon as failure mode occurs.
-Refer to section 3-17 for failure mode conditions.
+Refer to section 3-16 for failure mode conditions.
 Note that A-D failure also creates a sensor break alarm.
 TIME, A1SP, A1DV, and A1HY are hidden if alarm 1 is configured as a sensor break alarm.
 Similarly, TIME, A2SP, A2DV and A2HY are hidden if alarm 2 is configured as a sensor break alarm.

 One of four kinds of alarm modes can be selected for sensor break alarm.
-These are: normal alarm, latching alarm, holding alarm, and latching/holding alarm.
-However, the holding alarm and latching/holding alarm are not recommended for the sensor break alarm since the sensor break alarm will not perform the holding function even if it is set for holding or latching/holding mode.
-See section 3-9 for the descriptions of these alarm modes.
+These are: normal alarm, latching alarm, holding alarm and latching/holding alarm.
+However, the holding alarm and latching/holding alarm are not recommended for sensor break alarm since sensor break alarm will not perform the holding function even if it is set for holding or latching/holding mode.
+See section 3-8 for the descriptions of these alarm modes.

-3-15 SP1 Range
+3-14 SP1 Range